Merck/matcher/README.md

 To use arbitrary data, follow the below steps.

-As an example, we illustrate how to use a "medium-size" dataset containing 20,267 compounds taken from the [mmpdb publication](https://pubs.acs.org/doi/10.1021/acs.jcim.8b00173), and referenced in our publication (TODO: Add hyperlink here).
+As an example, we illustrate how to use a "medium-size" dataset containing 20,267 compounds taken from the [mmpdb publication](https://pubs.acs.org/doi/10.1021/acs.jcim.8b00173), and referenced in [our publication](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.3c00015).

 1. Add raw data to the matcher/backend/initialize_db directory.
-Two files are required, a third file is optional:
+Two files are required, a third file is optional.
+All files must begin with the same identifier: `your_dataset_name`, which in this example is `ChEMBL_CYP3A4_hERG`:
     * **Required**: File containing compound SMILES and compound IDs.
         * For this example, ChEMBL_CYP3A4_hERG_structures.smi is already included.<br></br>
     * **Required**: File containing compound IDs and property values.
         * For this example, ChEMBL_CYP3A4_hERG_props.txt is already included.<br></br>
     * **Optional**: File containing metadata about the compound property data (whether the data is log transformed, the units, and how the data should be displayed to users).
         * For this example, ChEMBL_CYP3A4_hERG_metadata.csv is already included.
+If you do not wish to provide metadata, edit out the `--metadata` argument from this line of code in `entrypoint.sh`: `conda run --no-capture-output -n matcher-api python $MMPDB_DIR/mmpdb.py loadprops -p "${properties}" --metadata "${metadata}" "$postgres_schema\$postgres" && \`.
 If no metadata file is provided, then by default, property labels and data will be displayed to users exactly as provided in the above property value file, and changes between two properties will be treated as differences (B - A).
 <br></br>

-2. Edit matcher/backend/initialize_db/quick_start.sh to reference the new data.
-    * For this example, we have already performed the editing, and the resulting file is matcher/backend/initialize_db/ChEMBL_CYP3A4_hERG_start.sh.
-        * To use this example file, either rename matcher/backend/initialize_db/ChEMBL_CYP3A4_hERG_start.sh to matcher/backend/initialize_db/quick_start.sh (thus replacing the original file with same name), or edit matcher/backend/Dockerfile by changing the two occurrences of quick_start.sh to ChEMBL_CYP3A4_hERG_start.sh.
+2. Edit matcher/backend/entrypoint.sh by setting `DATASET=your_dataset_name`, using `your_dataset_name` from step 1. above.

 <br></br>

 3. Recreate the containers: